Nombre de Dios Grottoes: History

 The limestone of the Nombre de Dios Grottoes formed approximately 160 million years ago, during the Late Jurassic when the region of modern Chihuahua represented the sea floor of the Tethys Ocean.
 After the sea had slowly shifted and retreated, erosion played a defining factor in the formation of the huge caverns.

 The caverns were named in the sixteenth century, probably after the city of Chihuahua's Nombre de Dios suburb alongside San Juan Bautista del Norte, established by the Basque adventurer and later governor Francisco de Ibarra during one of his expeditions north of the Mexican state of Zacatecas.

 Another source claims that the name 'Nombre de Dios' relates to a group of Franciscans, who had travelled and survived a journey to what is now the city of Chihuahua, thanking God when they reached the settlement.

-The caverns were exploited by the Gambusinos - non trained, mineral seekers and small-scale miners, who extracted silver and other precious minerals, though of the poorest quality, from the nineteenth century to the beginning of the twentieth century.
+The caverns were exploited by the Gambusinos – untrained mineral seekers and small-scale miners, who extracted silver and other precious minerals, though of the poorest quality, from the nineteenth century to the beginning of the twentieth century.
 Prior to the official launch of the Nombre de Dios Grottoes Project at the end of the twentieth century, two groups of people were trapped due to poor preparations and died while attempting to explore the caves.

-Since 1996 professor Manuel Reyes of the Faculty of Engineering of the Autonomous University of Chihuahua made several visits to explore the chambers and do preliminary studies in order to prepare the caverns for public access, which he completed on the 5th July 1999.
+Since 1996 professor Manuel Reyes of the Faculty of Engineering of the Autonomous University of Chihuahua made several visits to explore the chambers and do preliminary studies in order to prepare the caverns for public access, which he completed on 5 July 1999.
 Organizations involved in the development of the project were the state government, the city hall, and the Autonomous University of Chihuahua.
-On October the 25th 2000, the Nombre de Dios Grottoes were opened to the public, welcoming over 3,000 visitors.
+On 25 October 2000, the Nombre de Dios Grottoes were opened to the public, welcoming over 3,000 visitors.
 The day of the inauguration was promoted via the local media on television, radio and in newspapers.